 Can I commute to Gibraltar from Algeciras?

-Yes, but the commute is longer.
-Driving from Algeciras to the Gibraltar border takes 15 to 20 minutes in normal conditions, plus the border crossing time.
-Many Gibraltar workers do commute from Algeciras, particularly those who prefer the city's amenities over La Linea's proximity advantage.
+Yes.
+Driving from Algeciras to the Gibraltar border takes roughly 15 to 20 minutes in normal conditions, plus border crossing time.
+A significant portion of the approximately 15,000 daily frontier workers commute from Algeciras, particularly those who prefer a larger city environment over La Linea's proximity advantage.

 Will property prices in La Linea rise after the Gibraltar EU treaty?